Working together to improve the lives of people with learning disabilities - our Learning Disabilities Challenge

-Nationally, there has been an increase in the number of children and young people with a learning disability being identified within mental hospitals.
+Nationally, there has been an increase in the number of children and young people with a learning disability being identified within mental health hospital trusts.
 Across West Yorkshire we have seen a similar increase in children and young people with a learning disability and / or autism entering specialist mental hospital services.

 Our health system is responsive to improving the health inequalities faced by people with learning disabilities.
 We believe that it is everyone’s responsibility to ensure people with learning disabilities will be as healthy as they can be.
 We intend that people with learning disabilities will experience the best possible health care and have improved outcomes from their health services.
 Our Learning Disabilities Challenge is the programme that will drive this aim.
 You can read a news release about our aims here.

 Our objectives – how we will know that we have improved health and wellbeing for people with learning disabilities:

 - People with learning disabilities who live in West Yorkshire will live longer, healthier lives.

 - People with learning disabilities will have better patient experiences and better outcomes.

 - Our health and care services will be regarded as an example of best practice in how it promotes the health needs of people with learning disabilities.